- Competitive Analysis

 The image above is an actual, real, functioning website.
 Not only does it give give you a headache, it’s also the perfect example of what to avoid when you’re designing a website for your business.

-There are hundreds of websites out there that will tell you what TO do in 2018, but the issue here is that all of those “Do This and Your Wildest Dreams Will Come True” tidbits of advice may not directly apply to your industry, and may in fact point you in the wrong direction.
+There are hundreds of websites out there that will tell you what TO do in 2019, but the issue here is that all of those “Do This and Your Wildest Dreams Will Come True” tidbits of advice may not directly apply to your industry, and may, in fact, point you in the wrong direction.

-So, in the interest of being useful instead of confusing, I spoke with our Creative Director, Greg Ratzlaff (who’s designed over 300 lead-churning websites), about what businesses—in EVERY industry—have been doing wrong.
-Below you’ll find the product of our conversation—the top 11 web design mistakes to avoid at all cost in 2018.
+So, in the interest of being useful instead of confusing, I spoke with our lead web designer (who’s designed over 300 lead-churning websites), about what businesses—in EVERY industry—have been doing wrong.
+Below you’ll find the product of our conversation—the top 11 web design mistakes to avoid at all cost in 2019.
 If you follow his advice, you’ll have smooth sailing through the year.

 Not only did the iconic movie’s revolutionary mix of live-action and animation blow my 10-year-old mind back in 1996, the website (which is still up and running) STILL blows my mind as one of the best examples of the absolute WORST website design mistakes you could possibly make.

 Website design—especially small business website design—has advanced by light-years since 1996, but some design principles remain the same.
-Below you’ll find the top 11 things to avoid when designing a website in 2018 and beyond.
+Below you’ll find the top 11 things to avoid when designing a website (or getting a website redesign) in 2019 and beyond.

 1. Your website does NOT tell a user right away what your company does and why they should choose you.

 This is probably the biggest offender.
 Why?
 Because once your page loads, users form an opinion in .05 seconds.
-You can get everything else right, but if a user can’t make a justified decision on your website, they’re going to hit the back button.
+You can get everything else right, but if a user can’t make a justified decision on your website, they’re going to hit the back button, especially if they’re in the B2B sector.
+Approximately 46 percent of buyers will immediately leave a website if it’s not clear what the company does.
 At the least, you should have your services/products in clear view as well as confidence-building elements like testimonials, awards, and industry affiliates.

 2. Your website is NOT mobile friendly